annikulkarni/ObsidianBackup/UPSC/International Relations CA/15June-21June/Oil-Prices (Iran-israel).md

  - In 2024, **84% of crude oil** and **83% of liquefied natural gas (LNG)** transported via, china, japan, India

 Economic implications
-- Brent Crude Oil surged to $78
+- Brent Crude Oil surged to $78, India imports 80% of its crude oil needs
+-